tomcritchlow/tomcritchlow.github.io/_posts/2015-03-23-blog-for-the-young-things.md

 No - instead my motivations were misaligned.
 I don't have a ton to teach but also very few people are looking out for the next generation.
 Who's helping them cope with beginning a non-traditional career?
 Who's helping set expectations for working in tech?
 Who's giving them a helping hand?
 Who's writing about learning to code as a creative endeavour?

-I recall starting my adult life - fresh out of university, staring bright eyed at the world and thinking to myself that the only thing I knew was that I didn't want to work in the city through a "management training program".
+I recall starting my adult life - fresh out of university, staring bright eyed at the world and thinking to myself that the only thing I knew was that I didn't want to work in the city through a &#8220;management training program".
 But I had no idea what I *did* want to do.

 So here's me starting up the blogging engine.
 If you're young and want advice email me.
 Or tweet at me and I'll write you a blog post.